BacterialCommunitiesAndPopulation/Friday20thMay/cgMLST_renibacterium.md

 ###1.
 Creating a wgMLST schema with chewBBACA

-1) Start by loading the Biokit module from Taito (only if it is not previously loaded)
+1) Make sure you have software available.
+For Taito run

+    sinteractive
+    screen -S <job title>
     module load biokit

-NOTE: Also verify if you have chewBBACA dirs in the PATH.
+**NOTE:** Remember with *Ctrl a d* you can always close the *screen* session.
+You can reattach the *screen* by typing *screen -r job title*.
+Also verify if you have chewBBACA dirs in the PATH.
 If not add them.

 2) Create a new folder where you will store the *Renibacterium salmoninarum* data sets